401(k) For Small Business in Clarkson Valley, MO

 • Arrange a trust fund for plan assets

-• Marketing your 401(k) plan to those in the job market — The term "401(k)" might appear on a job ad as a bullet point, but many in the job market don't know the full benefits a plan provides.
-We can connect the term "401(k)" to definite steps to people living the golden years they always wanted.
+• Marketing your 401(k) plan to those in the job market — The phrase "401(k)" might appear on a job listing in a list of benefits, but many in the job market don't know the full benefits a plan provides.
+We can bridge the phrase "401(k)" to concrete images of a more secure retirement, with very clear stepping stones on how to get there.

-• Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to provide market insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to optimally position employees' funds for further growth.
+• Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to offer market insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to optimally position employees' funds for further growth.

-• Employee education — Employees need to understand their plan in order to get the greatest reward from it.
-At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so feel at ease with the status of their retirement savings.
+• Employee education — The more an employee understands their 401(k) plan, the more it will benefit them.
+At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so they're confident with how their money is being held and invested.

-• Compliance — Employers must adhere to various rules and contribution limits when offering a 401(k) plan.
-Not following the rules correctly can lead to stiff fees.
-A financial advisor can help to ensure your recordkeeper and plan administrator do not accidentally break with the regulations.
+• Compliance — 401(k) plans have different rules and contribution limits.
+Not following the rules correctly can lead to stiff fines.
+A financial advisor can help to ensure all of the proper rules are followed.

-• Fiduciary duty — When offering a retirement plan, small business owners have a fiduciary duty to act with diligence, prudence, and care.
-We are morally and legally obligated to do what's in your best interest, and in the best interest of your employees and their savings.
+• Fiduciary duty — As a plan sponsor, small business owners have a fiduciary responsibility to act with diligence, prudence, and care.
+We are morally and legally obligated to do what's in your best interest, and in the best interest of your employees and their retirement accounts.

 A financial advisor offers significant value to Clarkson Valley, MO small business owners who want to experience the benefits of a 401(k) plan.
 By partnering with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.